HomeMy WebLinkAboutTransmittal - 1/25/2023ERIN MENDENHALL

 including, but not limited to, offering services to retrain displaced workers: providing

-legal or other assistance for evictions or rent relief: expanding educational
+legal or other assistance for evictions or rent relief. expanding educational

 opportunities; deploying resources to mitigate the digital divide; supporting parents